mrwweb/mrw-simplified-editor-wordpress/readme.txt

 1. The Block Editor simplified, here with no colors or drop caps for the Paragraph block.

-2. The "Classic" block of the WordPress 5.0 block editor reflects the impact of this plugin.
+2. The "Classic" block of the WordPress 5.0 block editor reflects the impact of this plugin in the Classic Editor.

 == Changelog ==

-= 2.5.0 (August , 2021) =
+= 2.5.0 (August 16, 2021) =
-* Requires WordPress 5.8 for full featureset.
+* tl;dr - WordPress 5.8 support and fixes, more hidden blocks by default
 * [Fix] Use updated `block_editor_settings_all` filter instead of deprecated `block_editor_settings`.
+Support for old filter will be removed in a future version
-* [New] Hide shortcode block since it works in a paragraph block anyway.
+* [New] Hide Shortcode block since shortcodes work in a Paragraph block
 * [New] Hide Archives, Categories, and Latest Comments widget blocks by default after almost never using these
-* [New] Hide all new Site and Query-related blocks (e.g. Query Loop, Post Title, Site Logo, etc.)
+* [New] Hide all new Full Site Editing/FSE and Query-related blocks (e.g. Query Loop, Post Title, Site Logo, etc.)
 * [New] Add new filters `mrw_hidden_core_blocks`, `mrw_hidden_widget_blocks`, `mrw_hidden_query_blocks`, and `mrw_hidden_post_blocks` that can be used to unhide entire group of related blocks with `__return_empty_array()`.
-* [Fix] Rehide `drop-cap` after change in WordPress settings array.
+* [Fix] Re-hide `drop-cap` after change in WordPress settings array.

 = 2.4.0 (January 7, 2021) =
 * [Fix] Hide Embeds which were previously hidden.
 Refactoring of embeds in WordPress 5.6 broke the previous way of hiding them